dotnet/runtimelab/CreateAnExperiment.md

 ## Steps to setup a new experiment

 - Pick a good name for your experiment and create branch for it in dotnet/runtimelab.
 Branch names should be prefixed with `feature/` in order to have official build support.
-   - If the experiment is expected to require changes of .NET runtime itself, it should be branched off of [dotnet/runtimelab:runtime-master](https://github.com/dotnet/runtimelab/tree/runtime-master) that is a manually maitained mirror of [dotnet/runtime:master](https://github.com/dotnet/runtime/tree/master).
+   - If the experiment is expected to require changes of .NET runtime itself, it should be branched off of [dotnet/runtimelab:runtime-master](https://github.com/dotnet/runtimelab/tree/runtime-master) that is a automatically maintained mirror of [dotnet/runtime:master](https://github.com/dotnet/runtime/tree/master).
    - Otherwise, the experiment should be branched off of [dotnet/runtimelab:standalone-experiment](https://github.com/dotnet/runtimelab/tree/standalone-experiment) to get CI and all publishing infrastructure for your experiment.
 - Submit a PR to update the [README.MD](https://github.com/dotnet/runtimelab/blob/master/README.md#active-experimental-projects) with the name of your branch and a brief description of the experiment.
 Example: [#19](https://github.com/dotnet/runtimelab/pull/19/files)
 - Create label `area-<your experiment name>` for tagging issues.
 The label should use color `#d4c5f9`.